Chester County DUI Bail Information

 There are several options available for posting bail in Chester County.
 Each has its own advantages and disadvantages:

-- How it Works: Cash bail involves paying the full bail amount directly to the Chester County jail or the court clerk.
+- How it Works: Cash bail involves paying the full bail amount directly to the Chester County Jail.

 - Pros: If you attend all your court dates, the majority of the bail money (typically around 90%, minus any court fees) will be returned to you after your case concludes.